-AirPort/BlueTooth Card
+AirPort/Bluetooth Card

-- #00 and #000 Phillips screwdrivers (magnetized) - Black stick (nylon probe 922-5065) or other non-conductive nylon or plastic flat-blade tool - Multi-compartment screw tray (such as a plastic ice cube tray)
+- ESD wrist strap and mat - #00 and #000 Phillips screwdrivers (magnetized) - Black stick (nylon probe 922-5065) or other non-conductive nylon or plastic flat-blade tool

 This procedure requires placing the unit upside down on its display housing.
 Always use a clean, debris-free static mat to avoid scratches and other cosmetic damage to the unit.